maylacdao/excel-kickstarter-analysis-dashboard/README.md

    a) Update the country code file by adding a new entry, Column A = N,0", Column B = Unknown;
    b) Use IFERROR() formula.
 Tip: Nest the VLOOKUP function in the IFERROR function.

+3. Rename column, copy and paste special values (to hardcode it and to stop it linking it to another file.
+This makes the file lighter and faster to work with.)

 ## Contact

 Email: [may.lacdao@gmail.com]